Langston Hughes: Ancestry and childhood

-Langston Hughes grew up in a series of Midwestern small towns.
-His father left the family soon after the boy was born and later divorced Carrie.
-The senior Hughes traveled to Cuba and then Mexico, seeking to escape the enduring racism in the United States.
+Langston Hughes spent most of his childhood in Lawrence, Kansas, with shorter periods in other Midwestern cities.
+His parents separated shortly after his birth, largely because his father wanted to escape the racial intolerance of the United States by moving first to Cuba, and later to Mexico.
+After the separation, Hughes's mother travelled frequently in search of work, and he was raised primarily by his maternal grandmother, Mary Patterson Langston.
+Through stories of Black resistance, dignity, and perseverance, Mary shaped his understanding of racial responsibility.

-After the separation, Hughes's mother traveled, seeking employment.
-Langston was raised mainly in Lawrence, Kansas, by his maternal grandmother, Mary Patterson Langston.
-Through the black American oral tradition and drawing from the activist experiences of her generation, Mary Langston instilled in her grandson a lasting sense of racial pride.
-Imbued by his grandmother with a duty to help his race, Hughes identified with neglected and downtrodden black people all his life, and glorified them in his work.
+Imbued by his grandmother with a duty to help his race, Hughes identified with neglected and downtrodden black people all his life, and centered their lives honestly in his work.
 He lived most of his childhood in Lawrence.
-In his 1940 autobiography The Big Sea, he wrote: "I was unhappy for a long time, and very lonesome, living with my grandmother.
-Then it was that books began to happen to me, and I began to believe in nothing but books and the wonderful world in books—where if people suffered, they suffered in beautiful language, not in monosyllables, as we did in Kansas."
+Hughes later recalled that his childhood was marked by loneliness, writing in The Big Sea (1940): "I was unhappy for a long time, and very lonesome, living with my grandmother.
+Then it was that books began to happen to me…"

 After the death of his grandmother, Hughes went to live with family friends, James and Auntie Mary Reed, for two years.
 Later, Hughes lived again with his mother Carrie in Lincoln, Illinois.
 She had remarried when he was an adolescent.
 The family moved to the Fairfax neighborhood of Cleveland, Ohio, where he attended Central High School and was taught by Helen Maria Chesnutt, whom he found inspiring.

 His writing experiments began when he was young.
 While in grammar school in Lincoln, Hughes was elected class poet.
 He stated that in retrospect he thought it was because of the stereotype about African Americans having rhythm.

 I was a victim of a stereotype.
 There were only two of us Negro kids in the whole class and our English teacher was always stressing the importance of rhythm in poetry.
 Well, everyone knows, except us, that all Negroes have rhythm, so they elected me as class poet.

 During high school in Cleveland, Hughes wrote for the school newspaper, edited the yearbook, and began to write his first short stories, poetry, and dramatic plays.
 His first piece of jazz poetry, "When Sue Wears Red", was written while he was in high school.
+Hughes class teacher introduced him to the poet Carl Sandburg, which inspired him to write poetry.